drvinceknight/gtb/chapters/games/main.md

 > - If both remain peaceful, there are **no** casualties.

 - Clearly state the players and their strategy sets.
-- Plot the expected utility to each country assuming it plays a mixed strategy while the other remains peaceful.
+- Plot the expected utility to each country assuming it plays a strategy while the other remains peaceful.
-- Plot the expected utility to each country assuming it plays a mixed strategy while the other attacks.
+- Plot the expected utility to each country assuming it plays a strategy while the other attacks.

 ## Programming